See You Soon

 Can I reserve a room at the RHC?

 Yes.
-As we get closer to the fall semester, we’ll re-open the sign-up form to reserve a room.
+Once in-person gatherings are allowed, we’ll re-open the sign-up form to reserve a room.
 Please note that room capacity has changed, following guidelines of the State of Maryland, the University of Maryland, and the Prince George’s County Health Department.

 When is the building open?
 Can I stop by Hillel at any time?